Hawly History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Hawly reached English shores for the first time with the ancestors of the Hawly family as they migrated following the Norman Conquest of 1066.
 The Hawly family lived in Hawley, Somerset.
 The most probable derivation of this name suggests that it comes from the Old Norman word haugr, which means mound, and the Old English leah, which means clearing.
-Another derivation supported by some examples suggests that the name indicates tat the name is an anglocized version of the place-name La Haule-De-Bec in Greteuil, Normandy.
+Another derivation supported by some examples suggests that the name indicates tat the name is an Anglicized version of the place-name La Haule-De-Bec in Greteuil, Normandy.

 Early Origins of the Hawly family